zillionare/quantstats-reloaded/README.md

 ## Known Issues

 1. "For some reason, I couldn't find a way to tell seaborn not to return the monthly returns heatmap when instructed to save - so even if you save the plot (by passing `savefig={...}`) it will still show the plot." - this is a known issue of Ranaroussi's Quantstats library.
-2. We dropped support for YFinance, since the author (live in Chinese mainland) has no env to test it.

 ## Legal Stuff